avillanueva1005/avillanueva1005.github.io/index.md

 ---

 # Alitzel Villanueva's Open Source GIS Portfolio
-Hi, my name is Alitzel Villanueva and I am a conservation biology student excited about learning more about open source.
+Hi, my name is Alitzel Villanueva and I am a conservation biology student excited to learn more about open source.

 ## GIScience Analyses